2019 Orca Explorer: 4 Day Island Base Camp Sea Kayaking Adventure

-Orca Explorer is one of our most popular outdoor adventures.
+Orca Explorer is our most popular outdoor adventures.
 It combines the right number of days with a fantastic island basecamp and unique wildlife sighting close by.
 The sea kayaking is easy to moderate and takes in a combination of spectacular sheltered and moving water passages.
 These adventures accommodate families, couples/small groups of friends on most of the advertised dates.
 Wildlife is always within sight of our camp.

 Two Guides lead your trip and offer their infectious enthusiasm to provide the best trip possible.
 A third person will prepare meals and assist you at basecamp.